 - Can you and your partner pull in a way that will produce a reading of zero on one scale but not on the other?

 - Explain your answer.

-With your lab partner, hold two bathroom scales back to back.
+With your lab partner, hold two Newton Scales back to back.
 Now push on the scales and observe both readings.

 - How do the readings compare?